James Tomlin

 Andrew and Sheila Gafvert

-Other SPHS graduates I keep in touch with
+Other SPHS graduates I keep in touch with are:

 School Memories

 Homecoming Dance 1958, dancing with a princess.
 Some great teachers who really cared about me.
 The best coaches in CIF.
 Ditching a class for the first time and my mom sent my lunch, which was delivered to that class.
 Watching Al Kinser steel pole vault over 12 something and land in about 3 inches of wet sawdust.
 Thinking how he could have been the top guy in any event, running or jumping, why would he want to vault?
 Watching 5'6" Frank Z run perfectly over 39" hurdles knocking wood chips off the top, and in competition winning most of the races aided by perfect form and two tight jockstraps.
 Beating Harriman in the 220 at league, [I've got the photo] and having the judge call it the other way.
 Thanks Mr Green for arguing for me.
 Never wanting to race John Kovak in a 440, and succeeding.
 Watching Kinser do bear crawls like a cheeta as he passed me going the other way on a BIG 3.
 Two interceptions in the Eisenhower game.
-Tackling Matt Hudson twice on kickoffs.
+Tackling Temple City's Matt Hudson twice on kickoffs.
+After 61, Coach Solari kicked out of bounds.
 Bounce pass, Temple City 40-41.
 Moore to Canfield with almost no time on the clock, SWISH San Marino 61.
 Catching Dave Dickson in an American Legion baseball game when Donnie hurt his thumb and having a sore hand for the rest of the summer.
 The cold fear when Donnie handed me his glove and asked if I was wearing a cup.
 The warm unconditional friendship of Marty Gafvert, Bill Little, Kent Warner, Chuck Hubbard and Dave Moore.
 Tackling Donnie, well OK, having him run over me and trip on my body.
 Playing varsity quarterback and completing 6 straight passes.
 OK, two were to Bell Gardens guys, but hey, they were open?
 Finally being tall enough to dance with 61' girls.
-Setting the school record in the relay with Todd, Paul and soph Bill Patrick, thanks Coach Swift for making us believe we could do it, the record was 10 years old.
+Setting the school record in the 880 relay with Todd, Paul and soph Bill Patrick, thanks Coach Swift for making us believe we could do it, the record was 10 years old.
 A crush on a 61 girl since 1955.
 Having Jeff Howe help me learn to play safety after he was hurt.
 Beating San Marino 1960 in the relay with senior teammates, Randy Wilson, Micky Furtado and Ed Loosli... who made me run last.
 Not understanding chemistry, physics or Trig despite the best efforts of Mr Gruhn.
 Having Coach Solari say, "We're counting on you," and being really worried about that.
 Actually being with Weikel during some of his more tame adventures.
 Having Miss Spellicy tell me I was smart.
 Seeing Reece beat the crap out of the scumbag who stole my wallet.
 The hell with the 4 dollars, it had a picture of ...... in it.
 Did she even know I had it?
 Forgive the person who put hot rub [not me, but he knows who he is] on Skeeter's jockstrap.
-Beating SM in football, basketball & baseball, but not track :( Being able to say I was a teammate of Dickson, Johnson, Curry, Forster, Ritchko, Reece, Clement, Kinser, Brem, Moore, Kovac, Paris, and Little.
+Beating SM in football, basketball & baseball, but not track :( Being able to say I was a teammate of Dickson, Johnson, Curry, Forster, Ritchko, Reece, Clement, Kinser, Brem, Moore, Kovac, Paris, Wilson 60', Loosli 60', Furtado 60' Brem, and Little.
 Seeing Toby attired in a cape in Garfield Park in 1951.
 Looking under the hood of my car in 1960 having no idea what anything did.
 Taking an eye exam and reading the letters

 S Z E R D A H E L Y I.